We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 - Decide upon a legal structure for your business

-Typically, this will boil down to a choice between operating as a sole proprietor or a limited liability company.
+This will usually boil down to a choice between operating as a sole proprietor or a limited liability company.
+The advantage of the latter is that you avoid personal liability for errors in your work — which is much safer from a financial point of view.

 - Register your business